DELM-net/ms-lookup/README.md

 ---
 ### Participate

-To add links to your manuscript project, contact padraic.moran@universityofgalway.ie.
+To add links to your manuscript resource, contact padraic.moran@universityofgalway.ie.

 Data can be supplied in a simple CSV file, with columns for catalogue code (currently "cla" or "bkat"), reference number, and associated project URL.
 See examples in the Data folder above.